john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     Thomas      brunette      1
     dtype: int64

-And just as one final exercise, let's add a "random integer" field to our data frame:
+And just as one final exercise, let's insert a "random integer" field to our data frame:

     In [105]: df['RAND_INT'] = np.random.randint(1, 10, size=len(df))
     In [106]: df